Install the following modules on the machine prior to installing the Authentication Agent for PAM.

 auth required pam_securid.so

 - Restart sshd.
+As root,

 - Test authentication by executing /opt/pam/bin/64bit/acetest.